This article has been updated to report new advice from the UK and the EU.

 There are two types of IDP, and which one you need depends on which country you visit.
 Drivers planning to go to France and Spain would need both.

-Arrangements for EU driving licence holders coming to the UK would not change.
+Arrangements for EU and EEA driving licence holders coming to the UK would not change.
+EU and EEA licences will still be valid in Britain even if there is no exit deal.

 Mobile phone charges